mjwconsult/afformchecksumredirect/README.md

-# afformchecksumredirect
+# FormBuilder Checksum Redirect

-This extension provides a "hack" to allow redirecting a formbuilder form to a quickform using a checksum.
+This extension provides a "hack" to allow redirecting a FormBuilder form to a Quickform (eg. Contribution Page) using a checksum.

 The redirect is currently hardcoded in `CRM_Afformchecksumredirect_Checksumredirect::mapRedirect()`.

-In formbuilder you must configure the post-submit redirect as follows:
+In FormBuilder you must configure the post-submit redirect as follows:

 `civicrm/affredir?csr=0&token=[token]`